dvitanov/lorevc/docs/phase-i-preparation/network-with-vc-backed-entrepreneurs/index.md

 ### Pitch Feedback

-One of the key priorities in Phase I - Preparation is creating effective [fundraising materials](/phase-i-preparation/draft-effective-fundraising-materials).
+One of the key priorities in Phase I - Preparation is [drafting effective fundraising materials](/phase-i-preparation/draft-effective-fundraising-materials).
 That’s a process that typically requires feedback and iteration, even if you have prior experience with pitching.

 Asking for feedback on your investor deck is a very effective way to network, in particular with VC-backed entrepreneurs.
 And it has the fantastic side effect of helping you improve your fundraising materials and practice your pitch.